ish-101/supply-sharing-server/README.md

 ## Optional steps
 6. `npm i -g @nestjs/cli` -- To use shortcuts for generating new files.
 If this command fails, try running as admin.
 On Windows, run CMD as admin.
 On Mac/Linux, add `sudo` before command.
+	* After doing this step, try running `nest` command in the terminal.
+It will provide you further instructions on how to generate new schematics using it.